Skip to main content

 "hello world"

-• Number: An integer or floating-point value.
+• Numbers: integer or floating-point values.

 42